SAP/luigi/docs/migration-to-v1.md

 # Versions

-This document covers the different versions of Luigi.
+Read about the versions of Luigi in this document.

 * [Luigi version 1.0](#luigi-1.0)
 * [Earlier versions](#earlier-versions)